College of the North Atlantic

 News & Events

-has been developed to support continued student learning, where possible, for the remainder of the Winter 2020 semester as CNA’s response to the COVID-19 pandemic.
-College of the North Atlantic will be maximizing it’s online learning and alternate delivery capacities to ensure that all possible program deliveries are completed to the best of its ability.
+, has been developed to support continued student learning, where possible.
+College of the North Atlantic will continue to maximize its online learning and alternate delivery capacities to ensure that all possible program deliveries are completed to the best of its ability.

 Office Administration (Legal)